aridiosilva/TDD/README.md

 - **PowerMock**

+     - framework that enables Java developers to mock certain classes that might be not possible without bytecode manipulation, e.g., final classes and static methods - in cases where the class under test is not designed for testability.

 - **JMockit**

     - jMockit is designed to make the expectation descriptions as clear as possible.The core concepts of the jMock API are the mockery, mock objects, and expectations.